yuliethc/NewPortfolio/content/featured/SpotifyProfile/index.md

 ---

-The client send me the wireframe made in Adobe XD and I develop the UI.
+The client sent me the wireframes made in Adobe XD and I developed the UI.